-

 the amp makes 50 watts into 10 Ohms at 3% THD measured with a HP334A.
 20 watts is 0.3% THD. no local or global feedback is used to correct the driver stage. more soon…

-ok, so here is a schematic for the amp, the power supply will come later. it may be that this is how i have to publish schemats for now? i draw them in autocad, save, open in illustrator and save as a eps, open in photoshop, adjust the image size and save as a *.png. anyone have a better idea?
+ok, so here is a schematic for the amp, the power supply will come later. it may be that this is how i have to publish schemats for now? i draw them in autocad, save, open in illustrator and save as a eps, open in photoshop, adjust the image size and save as a *.png. anyone have a better idea? (i have drawn it, scanned it, and corrected it march 27, 2011)

 anyway, let me spin a little…

-the prototype circuit used fixed bias on the pentode in order to get the most sensitivity to changes on the control grid. usually, this is exactly what you don’t want from a pentode because the differences from device to device, and the plate current delta are maximized. feedback, local or global, is used to even things out and make them more linear. in this circuit, the more jumpy, the better.
+the prototype circuit used fixed bias on the pentode in order to get the most sensitivity to changes on the control grid. usually, this is exactly what you don’t want from a pentode because the differences from device to device, and the plate current delta are maximized. feedback, local and global, is used to even things out and make them more linear. in this circuit, the more jumpy, the better.

-this one uses a LED to create “fixed” bias, which approximates the same behavior as a battery on the cathode. this could be a diode string, a tube wired as a diode, etc. the problem with resistor cathode bias here is the tendency for the drop across the resistor to vary with current. if i want to maximize the transconductance, then grounding the cathode directly insures the maximum for any particular operating point. the LED forward voltage barely changes for an enormous variation of current through the tube. it does vary a little and always in the one same direction (it is a rectifier after all…). the slop creates a little 2nd harmonic distortion. i have always liked the way LEDs sound. i have used them a great deal in the design of distortion effects (see elsewhere).
+this one uses a LED to create “fixed” bias, which approximates the same behavior as a battery on the cathode. this could be a diode string, a tube wired as a diode, etc. the problem with resistor cathode bias here is the tendency for the drop across the resistor to vary with current. if i want to maximize the transconductance, then grounding the cathode directly insures the maximum for any particular operating point. the LED forward voltage barely changes for an enormous variation of current through the tube. it does vary a little and always in the one same direction (it is a rectifier after all…). the slop creates a little 2nd harmonic distortion. i have always liked the way LEDs sound. i have used them a great deal in the design of distortion effects (see elsewhere). to be honest, a diode is not the same as a battery, but a battery in the cathode is not either “fixed bias”. there is impedance in every battery chemistry, and the charging current has a rectification effect very like a diode. real fixed bias is in the grid circuit, where pA current levels are the norm.

-the way to imagine this circuit is simple. there are three current paths from ground to B+ in the driver stage. the plate current, the screen current, and the current through the shunt resistor (68k). the plate current and resistor current sum into the current source (the FET/5703). as with all pentodes, but especially those run in fixed bias, for any particular voltage on the control grid, a constant current is drawn at the plate, made even more constant by clever design of the screen circuit. it doesn’t make much difference what the plate voltage is (it does at very low plate voltages). if the constant current source is set for 10mA, the pentode is biased for 7mA, and the resistor has 200 volts across it (3mA), everything is in a good equilibrium.
+the way to imagine this circuit is simple. there are three primary current paths from ground to B+ in the driver stage. the plate current, the screen current, and the current through the shunt resistor (68k). the plate current and resistor current sum into the current source (the FET/5703). as with all pentodes, but especially those run in fixed bias, for any particular voltage on the control grid, a relatively constant current is drawn at the plate, made even more constant by clever design of the screen circuit. it doesn’t make much difference what the plate voltage is (it does at very low plate voltages). if the constant current source is set for 10mA, and the pentode is biased for 7mA, and the resistor has 200 volts across it (3mA), everything is in a good equilibrium.

 vary the control grid voltage and any change in current drawn through the pentode is forced across the resistor. provided the delta (the rate of change) is linear, the change in voltage across the resistor MUST be linear too. it just so happens that this tendency is the most predictable and consistent parameter in the classic “sharp cutoff” type of pentode. please look at page 504 in the RCA Radiotron, 4th edition for more detail on this. basically, make the pentode operate as a programmable current sink, loaded by a CCS (constant current source) and then dumping the difference into a fixed resistor.